noahgrant/schmackbone/README.md

 # Schmackbone.js

-Schmackbone is a fork of the established MV-library [Backbone](https://github.com/jashkenas/backbone), with the View-logic and jQuery removed. `Schmackbone.ajax` uses the Promise-based `window.fetch`.
+Schmackbone is a fork of the established MV-library [Backbone](https://github.com/jashkenas/backbone), with the View-logic and jQuery removed.
+(So it's really just M.)`Schmackbone.ajax` uses the Promise-based `window.fetch`.
 This all happens under the hood; you can use model methods like `.fetch()`, `.destroy()`, and `.save()` like you would normally (see additional [Promise caveat](#requests-have-a-promise-interface) below)
 &nbsp;&ndash;&nbsp;you just won't be using jQuery.

+Finally, Schmackbone is modularized with ES6 imports, allowing you to use only what you need and tree-shake the rest.

 ## Why?